Epidocs/Progstats/legal.md

 # Legal

-This is the legal page for Progstats.
+This is the legal page for {{ site.name }}.

 ## The service

-Progstats is an open-source service aiming to give general statistics about each promotion results at their algorithm homework assignments.
+{{ site.name }} is an open-source service aiming to give general statistics about each promotion results at their algorithm homework assignments.
 The service has been created to archive results and provide general statistical information to students.

-The service is operated by [Matiboux](https://matiboux.me/), the project creator.
+The service is operated by [{{ site.author }}]({{ site.author_url }}), the project creator.

 ## Cookie usage

-By using Progstats, you allow us to create and use cookies for analytics purposes.
+By using {{ site.name }}, you allow us to create and use cookies for analytics purposes.

 ## Data usage

-Progstats uses anonym data to generate the statistics.
+{{ site.name }} uses anonym data to generate the statistics.
 Full anonym datasets are required for the service to operate as intended.

 ### Source